The main interest of the group is to

 3-Synaptic transmission, trafficking and voltage dynamics in dendrites: we are developing model of synaptic transmission and analysis tools for extracting features from superresolution data.
 Poisson-Nernst-Planck equations allows modeling the voltage dynamics at excitatory synapses and studied the effect of the local geometry.

-Other projects in integrated biology concern sensor cells, such as photoreceptors, where we have recently built a complete model of the single photonresponse to better understand noise in rods and cones.
-We apply our model to test the effect of various drugs such as viagra which affects the PDE enzyme activity.
+Other projects in integrative biology concern sensor cells, such as photoreceptors, where we have recently built a complete model of the single photonresponse including dark noise in rods and cones.

 In the past, by using asymptotic analysis, we computed the expansion of the mean time for a Brownian molecule to escape through a small hole located on a piece of a cell membrane (Narrow escape problem).
 This computation defines the forward binding rate of chemical reactions occurring in microdomains.